ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 # Run a .Net Echo Bot as a systemd service on Ubuntu WSL
 *Authored by Oliver Smith ([oliver.smith@canonical.com](mailto:oliver.smith@canonical.com))*

+In this tutorial we will take advantage of WSL's systemd support to run a chatbot as a systemd service for easier deployment.

+We will create the bot using .Net on Ubuntu WSL and it will be accessible from the Windows host.

 .Net is an open-source development platform from Microsoft that enables developers to build multi-platform applications from a single codebase.

-In this tutorial we demonstrate how easy it is to start working with .Net on Ubuntu WSL by creating a simple chatbot accessible from your Windows host.
-We also take advantage of WSL's new systemd support to run our bot as a systemd service for easier deployment.

 ## Requirements